hhu-stups/prob2_ui/doc/prob2ui_release_history.md

 ## Version 1.3.1 (not released yet)

+* Updated the ProB core to version 1.15.1 - see the [ProB Release History](https://prob.hhu.de/w/index.php/ProB_Release_History)
+* Added LTSmin model checking
+* Added option to model check TLA+ specifications with TLC natively, without an intermediate translation to B
+* Added option for automatic deterministic animation, in addition to random animation
 * Added transition information stored in state space to operation details stage (e.g. details about the execution of operations with STORE_DETAILED_TRANSITION_INFOS preference)
 * Added menu for data import of XML files with XML2B and JSON/CSV with ProB's libraries
 * Added transition descriptions for right click options in state visualisation view
 * Added export of current state as classical B machine
+* Added column in VO manager validation task table showing which requirements are validated by a particular task
 * Improved search in editor (now integrated into the editor view)
 * Improved RulesView (display messages for UNCHECKED rules)
 * Improved XTL Prolog mode